trevordbunch/cis411_lab0_req/LAB_INSTRUCTIONS.md

 ## Step 6 - Merging the feature branch
 1. Commit your changes to your feature branch ```git commit -a -m "your commit message```.
-2. Switch to the master branch ```git checkout master```.
+2. Switch to the main branch ```git checkout main```.
 3. Merge the changes from your feature branch ```git merge labreport```.
-4. **Add the output of your git commit log** from master to your lab report ```git log  --oneline```.
+4. **Add the output of your git commit log** from main to your lab report ```git log  --oneline```.

 # Step 7: Submitting a Pull Request
-Once you've completed your report markdown, have ensured that your forked repository is successfully running in CircleCI, and have committed all your changes to your (primary) master branch, initiate a Pull Request in GitHub to submit your Lab Report.
+Once you've completed your report markdown, have ensured that your forked repository is successfully running in CircleCI, and have committed all your changes to your (primary) main branch, initiate a Pull Request in GitHub to submit your Lab Report.
 1. Navigate to the root of your forked repository (ex. https://github.com/YOURHANDLE/cis411_lab0).
 2. Click the _New pull request_ button.
-3. Choose the base fork _trevordbunch/cis411_lab0_req_ is the target and that your fully updated _master_ branch is the source.
+3. Choose the base fork _trevordbunch/cis411_lab0_req_ is the target and that your fully updated _main_ branch is the source.
 4. Enter a title and description for the Pull Request (PR), **referencing at least one other student in the content via their GitHub handle**, and submit the PR.

 ## Step 8 - Extra Credit